-To be sure, 1% or even 1.25% is by no means the highest cash-back rate available.
-Other cards offer better—but they also often require a good or excellent credit score.
-Nevertheless, with this card, if your annual credit card spending is $12,000, and you clear the on-time payment hurdle in your first six months, you’ll earn $135 in cash back in your first year and $150 every year thereafter (assuming you spend $1,000 each month and maintain that level of spending).
+Nevertheless, with this card, if your annual credit card spending is $12,000, and you pay your bill on time each month for the first six months, you’ll earn $135 in cash back in your first year and $150 every year thereafter (assuming you maintain that level of spending each year, of course).

 How to Get the Most Out of This Card

-- Cellphone insurance: Qualify for cellphone coverage against damage or theft when you pay your phone bill with your credit card.
-This coverage is good for up to $600 per claim, but a $50 deductible applies.
-Coverage is good for up to $1,000 in claims every 12 months.
-Note that this coverage is secondary to any other coverage you may have.
+- Cellphone insurance: Pay your phone bill with this card to qualify for cellphone coverage in case it’s damaged or stolen.
+This coverage is good for up to $600 per claim, and up to $1,000 in claims every year.
+Just note there is a $50 deductible per claim and the coverage is secondary to any other cellphone insurance you may have.

-Sallie Mae offers a helpful mobile app that lets you pay bills, monitor your spending, and dispute fraudulent transactions.
-Cardholders will also receive their FICO score for free at any time, which they can check using their online account management page or the mobile app.
-Unfortunately, if you want to reach customer service by phone, you’ll have to do it Monday through Friday during select hours.
+Sallie Mae offers a helpful mobile app that lets you pay bills, monitor your spending, and dispute fraudulent transactions if needed.
+Cardholders can also check their FICO score for free at any time, through their online account management page or the Sallie Mae mobile app.
+If you want to reach customer service by phone, you’ll have to do it Monday through Friday during standard hours.

-The Sallie Mae mobile app lets you temporarily pause or disable your card in the event it’s lost or stolen.
+The Sallie Mae mobile app lets you temporarily disable your card in the event it’s lost or stolen.
 You can also use the app to set up customized alerts.
-Other security features are standard for the industry.
+Other credit card security features are standard for the industry.

-The fees on this card are consistent with industry standards.
+The fees on this card are consistent with those charged by other student cards.
 One to be aware of is the foreign transaction fee, which tacks on 3% to each purchase you make overseas.